 Can Domestic Violence Charges Be Dismissed?

 Once things cool off, hindsight begins.
 The accused may object to what was said in the report.
-The assumed victim may feel the charges against their counterpart are unwarranted.
+The alleged victim may feel the charges against their counterpart are unwarranted.

 There are a number of reasons why the parties involved would feel that court remedies are unnecessary.
 Once the parties accept the reports are irrevocable and that a criminal charge has been initiated, they may now look for ways to prevent a conviction.